zBritva/PowerBI-visuals-docs/tutorials/building-react-based-custom-visual/configuring-capabilities.md

 ![measureData](../images/measureData.png)

-The next step of tutorial will describe how to output that data using React.
+The [next step of tutorial](../receiving-props-from-powerbi-visual/) will describe how to render data using React.

 ---------